darrenjw/fp-ssc-course/Intro/Random.md

 ```
 Since the functions are pure and there is no dependence between them, there is no reason why `my_random` and `my_random2` cannot be executed in parallel.
 But this argument works at every level of the program.
 Arbitrary concurrency and parallelism can be employed throughout.
 From a type safety viewpoint, there is also the added bonus that the intended randomness of any function is clearly indicated in its type signature, since it must take a state/key as input.
 In languages with support for currying, it is most convenient to always have the random key as the *final* input parameter.

+The downside of splittable generators is that the programmer is responsible for ensuring that no key is ever reused.
+But it is quite easy to accidentally re-use a key, leading to incorrect behaviour, and bugs in Monte Carlo codes are hard to track down.
+Smart people are thinking about ways to address this drawback, but for now you just have to be careful!

 ## Further reading on splittable random numbers